 Start thinking about your ideal work now.
-You might just find that you can take it up within the next year or two, and not have to wait for FIRE at all!
+You might just find that you can take it up within the next year or two, and don’t need to reach full financial freedom to switch to your ideal work.
 Again, lower living expenses and a higher savings rate help you get there faster.

 Also consider where you want to live.
 Ideally opt for a place with a low cost of living, whether within the US or outside of it.
 Read up on the cheapest real estate in the US for a few ideas, and consider moving to a state with lower taxes.
 Or, for that matter, alternative housing ideas to save money and have more adventure!

-As you plan out how to retire at 40, one area you’ll need to research is health insurance.
-Your post-FIRE career might offer health insurance, of course, but it might not.
+As you plan out how to retire at 40, don’t forget to plan for medical expenses.
+Your post-FIRE career might offer medical insurance, of course, but it might not.
 Fortunately, there are more options than ever for health insurance for early retirees — a few include HSAs, association health plans, healthcare sharing ministries, and many others.

 And, of course, you can move abroad!
 Americans believe this myth that they have the best healthcare in the world.
 While the US does offer plenty of world-class doctors and hospitals, it certainly doesn’t have a monopoly on them.
 You can find equal or better care in plenty of other countries, often at a fraction of the cost.
 See how one couple retired early to live on a houseboat touring Europe’s rivers, all while saving thousands of dollars each year on healthcare.